TheBookButterfly/science-fair/README.md

 ### Recreating testdata.tar.gz
 The *testdata* folder exceeds the 1000 files limit imposed by github.
-Hence an archive with the full content of *testdata* is included.
-To recreate the archive use the command below to merge the split files.
+Hence an archive with the full content of *testdata* is included as fragments.
+To recreate the archive from the fragments, use the command below.
 ```
 cat testdata.tar.gz.?? > testdata.tar.gz
 ```